 It can come in handy to create a Facebook or WhatsApp group where you can add members of your mentor group.
 This way, you can talk with your group members in advance and discuss whether everyone is fully prepared for the Introduction week (sleeping places, bicycles, etc.).

 As the Introduction Committee, we hold a meeting shortly after receiving all the mentor group letters of which we select the mentor groups.
 Following this meeting the results will be announced very soon.
 You’ll be able to find out whether you have become a definitive mentor group within 2 weeks after the deadline of the letters.

-The registrations for the Introduction week will start to flood in at certain dates at the administrations office of the university, which hands them to us.
-We process this information and after this has been completed, we will hand the list with your mentor group members to you.
-This might be until only a week before the actual Introduction week as the process is rather time consuming.
+The registrations for the Introduction week will start to flood in at the administrations office of the university first, who then hand them over to us.
+We process this information and after this has been completed, we will hand the list with your group members to you.
+This might be only a week before the actual Introduction week as the process is rather time consuming.

-If your group has passed the selection, you’ve also automatically been chosen to take part in the legendary Mentors weekend.
+If your group has passed the selection, you are also automatically allowed to take part in the legendary Mentors weekend.
 This is a weekend-long trip, organised by the IC for all of the mentors.
 The weekend is filled with games and parties and it’s a great way to get acquainted with fellow mentors and go crazy.
 Further, some essential information will be shared such as case studies about situations that may occur during the Introduction Week as well as the theme and programme of the Introduction Week.
 The perfect preparation for the Introduction week!

 Firstly, try to solve this within your group by talking about it.
 If this doesn’t work, come to us (the Introduction Committee).
 We’re ready to help with all questions, comments, uncertainties or other difficult troubles.
 We as the IC are here for everyone during the Introduction Week.
 Don’t be too shy to talk to us!